gabrielvincent/switcharoo/CONFIGURE.md

 # Config

 The main config file is located at `~/.config/hyprshell/config.ron` but can be configured using the `-c` argument.
-You can also use `.json` and `.toml` as config file formats.
+You can also use `.json` and `.json5` as config file formats.
 The config is loaded at startup but is reloaded when the file changes.

 To generate a default config file with all possible options set, run the following command: